 Looking for the best sex positions to fall pregnant fast?

-What are the best sex positions to fall pregnant?
+What are the best positions to fall pregnant?

-According to the experts, different sex positions doesn’t make much difference when you’re trying to conceive.
-Still, there are always theories and ideas behind why certain sex positions could be best for your baby making – they generally involve the idea of encouraging gravity to help his sperm along.
+Experts claim that different sex positions don't make much difference when you’re trying to conceive.
+However, there are always theories and ideas behind why certain sex positions could be best for your baby making – they generally involve the idea of encouraging gravity to help his sperm along.

 Do I need to orgasm to fall pregnant?